 Lucas, Gale M., Gratch, J., King, A. and Morency, L.-P. (2014).
 "It’s Only a Computer: Virtual Humans Increase Willingness to Disclose.
 Computers in Human Behavior: 37 94-100.

+Nye, B., Swartout, W., Campbell, J., Krishnamachari, M., Kaimakis, N. and Davis, D. (2017, Pending).
+"MentorPal: Interactive Virtual Mentors Based on Real -Life STEM Professionals ." in the Proceedings of the Interservice/Industry Simulation, Training and Education Conference, Orlando, Florida, 2017, if not published, a copy can be obtained from the authors of this paper.